Contact the CAS

 - Answer the survey questions that appear and submit.

 After completing the withdrawal form on Voyager, you will also need to schedule a brief exit interview with Dean Monita Gray or Associate Dean Kate Zoromski.
 They will review the request, and upon its approval, will notify all appropriate university offices.
-The easiest way to meet is during virtual walk-in hours, held Tuesdays and Wednesdays from 1:30-3:00pm during weeks 1-7 and Thursdays from 9-10am.
-Beginning week 8 through finals, walk-in hours are held daily (Mon-Fri) from 1:30-3:00pm and Thursdays 9-10am.
+The easiest way to meet is during walk-in hours, held Tuesdays and Wednesdays from 1:30-3:00pm during weeks 1-7.
+Beginning week 8 through finals, walk-in hours are held daily (Mon-Fri) from 1:30-3:00pm.
 Your status will not be changed with the university until after the exit interview has been completed.
 If you are unable to attend during walk-in hours please schedule an interview with one of them via the links below:

 - July 31 to return fall term